ZoomImpulse/PDG_LocalisationCreator_GUI/README.md

 ### 1. Localisation Creation

-- Reads JSON input files (e.g., `Star Trek_ New Horizons - Main Localisation.json`)
+- Connects to a Google Apps Script web app URL.
+- Sends API requests for all defined localisation categories (Main, Ships, Tech, etc.) **in parallel**.
+- If a request fails due to a network error (e.g., "Internal Server Error"), it will **automatically retry** up to 3 times with an increasing delay.
-- Parses language-specific translation entries
+- Parses the JSON response from the API.
+- Cleans and normalizes each translation string to handle whitespace and newlines correctly.
-- Generates `.yml` files (e.g., `STH_main_l_english.yml`) organized by language
+- Generates sorted, game-ready `.yml` files (e.g., `STH_main_l_english.yml`) organized into language-specific folders.
-- Clears the output directory before each run
+- The output directory is cleared before each run to ensure a clean build.

 ### 2. Localisation Cleanup & Update

-- Triggered automatically after successful creation
-- Loads all tags from newly created mod `.yml` files
+- First, it scans all the mod's `.yml` files in the **Output Path** to create a master list of existing localisation tags for each language.
-- Processes vanilla game `.yml` localisation files
+- It then processes all vanilla game `.yml` files from the specified **Vanilla Files Path**.
-- Removes vanilla entries that duplicate mod entries
+- It removes any lines from the vanilla files that contain a tag already present in the mod's files or in a predefined removal list.
+- The cleaned vanilla files are written to the **Output Path**, organized by language.
-- Copies essential vanilla folders (e.g., `name_lists`, `random_names`) and `static_localisation` from the application's executable path into the output directory
+- Finally, it copies essential vanilla folders (`name_lists`, `random_names`) and any custom files from a local `static_localisation` folder (located in the executables path) into the output directory.

 ---